 What are the "types" of heart specialists in Singapore?

-Not many people know this, but there are actually 3 main "types" of cardiologists in Singapore, according to their further sub-specialty training and qualifications.
+Not many people know this, but there are actually three main "types" of cardiologists in Singapore, according to their further subspeciality training and qualifications.
 These are:

 - Electrophysiologists (EP)